laserpointlabs/universal-time-tracker/README.md

 - **⏱️ Session Analysis** - Get insights on session lengths and break patterns
 - **💡 Smart Recommendations** - Personalized productivity suggestions

+### Database Management
+- **🌐 Web-based Database Browser** - Easy review and edit of all time tracking data
+- **📋 Project & Session Management** - View, edit, and filter projects and sessions
+- **🔍 Advanced Search** - Search across projects, sessions, and descriptions
+- **📊 Real-time Statistics** - Live database overview and metrics
+- **💾 Data Export** - Export all data as JSON for backup and analysis
+- **⚡ Command-line Tools** - Quick database operations from terminal

 ### Beautiful Dashboard
 - **🎨 Interactive Web Dashboard** at http://localhost:9000/dashboard
 - **📱 Responsive design** that works on all devices